 You have two options:

 1. Automated policy-based scheduled backups.
-Each backup policy has a predefined backup frequency and retention period which allows you to adhere to your data compliance and regulatory requirements.
-You can rest assured knowing that your data will be backed up automatically on a schedule and retained based on the backup policy you selected.
-Later, as your needs change, you can easily adjust by selecting a different backup policy, or remove it all together.
+You have an option to use Oracle-provided predefined backup policies, or you can create and use your own custom backup policy.
+Backup policies, both predefined and custom, set the frequency and retention period for your backups, which allows you to adhere to your data compliance and regulatory requirements.
+You can rest assured knowing that your data will be backed up automatically on schedule and retained, based on the backup policy you selected.
+Later, as your needs change, you can easily adjust by selecting a different backup policy or modifying your custom policy, or remove it all together.

 Yes.
 You can select whether to backup only the data that has changed since the last backup (incremental) or the entire data that has changed since the time you created the volume (full).